samiahmedsiddiqui/custom-permalinks/README.md

 tags or categories.
 It will not apply whole permalink structures or automatically apply a category's custom permalink to the posts within that category.

-> :information_source: If anyone wants the different Structure Tags for their PostTypes or use
+> :information_source: If anyone wants the different Structure Tags for their Post Types or
-> symbols in the URLs So, use the
+> use symbols in the URLs So, use the
 > [Permalinks Customizer](https://wordpress.org/plugins/permalinks-customizer/) which is a
 > fork of this plugin and contains the enhancement of this plugin.